-The Bereavement Support Group is for anyone who has been bereaved.
+The Bereavement Support Group (CAYP- Children, Adults and Young People) is for anyone who has been bereaved.

 Adult and Children and Young Peoples bereavement support groups meet on the same night in separate rooms of the same venue.
 Individual bereavement support sessions and telephone support are also available by arrangement.

-CAYP is a bereavement support charity and we rely on donations to continue and expand the support we offer.
+At the bereavement support charity we rely on donations to continue and expand the support we offer.